newatoms/beta/_homepage/howitworks.md

 ## 3. You approve, the content is posted
 With your approval the post is posted to your blog or Medium publication and promoted on your Twitter and Facebook.

 Now go ahead, commission more posts!
-The posts will be produced at the frequency you choose, e.g. once per month or per day.
+The posts will be produced at the frequency you choose, e.g. once per month, week or day.